mslonina/Mechanic/examples/README.md

 How the Mechanic work
 ---------------------

-The Mechanic is independent on the numerical problem, thus it must implement all the neccessary API to handle most of the cases.
-Take a look on the simplified schema of the API, and hook calling order.
+The goal of the Mechanic is to provide unified framework for scientific applications, that requires a lot of computing power.
+Under the hood it uses MPI for CPU communication and HDF5 standard for data storage.
+It provides API for common programming tasks, such as defining and using configuration options, data storage, memory allocation etc. It was designed this way to simplify and shorten developing process of scientific codes.
+The Mechanic does not solve numerical problems, such as NBody or ODEs by self.
+It requires the user-supplied module with the actual numerical code.
+In that way, the core code is independent on the scientific problem, and the scientific problem is fully scalable on CPU/GPU clusters.
+The resulting data is handled in a unified way, through the HDF5 standard, and may be externally accessed in a number of different applications (say Python).

+We tried to design the Mechanic to handle most of scientific problems.
+It was already successfully tested with classical NBody problems, RV observation fitting, genetic algorithms and basic CUDA codes.
+The connection with user-supplied code takes place in the API hooks, described shortly on the schematic graph below.
 None of the hooks is required -- in case of missing hook, the corresponding core hook is invoked.
-No knowledge on MPI/HDF programming is required, however, it is still possible to use it during advanced hooks (marked with MPI/HDF keyword on the graph below).
+No knowledge on MPI/HDF programming is required, however, it is still possible to use it during advanced hooks (marked with MPI/HDF keyword).

+The Mechanic internally works on top of the _MPI Task Farm_ model.
+This means, we have one master node which prepares numerical tasks for workers.
+Tasks are grouped into pools, and we may have many such pools with different storage and number of tasks.
+Tasks are mapped onto 3D task board, which helps to find out which tasks are completed, and is required for the restart mode.
+Each pool, as well as tasks, may have own storage to suit best your application.
+Different storage types are available, suitable for processing with Gnuplot or Matplotlib.
+All basic datatypes are supported and datasets up to rank 32.

+The user-supplied module is a C-code compiled to a shared library.
+It may be interconnected with any C-interoperable programming language, such as C++, OpenCL, CUDA and Fortran2003+.
+Some basic C programming knowledge is required to work with Mechanic modules.

     -- MPI/HDF init